melodykramer/mediapublic/theplan.md

 2. To help public media think beyond financial forms of membership.

 3. To articulate pain points within public media through user research and testing.

+4. To build some tools that will help stations communicate with one another.

 ### How are you structuring the project?